Life & Style • Proposals & Weddings

 September 28th, 2020 • 8 min read

 Add a little sparkle and detail to the ring you’ll don at your nuptials with a small diamond: not-quite-a-wedding-ring, not-quite-an-engagement-ring, but a fantastic (and beautiful) symbol of your partnership nonetheless.
 Equally, an eternity ring is a beautiful symbol of your eternal love for your partner.
-Whether you plan on getting married or not, the super romantic gift of an eternity ring is sure to bag you major brownie points.
+Whether you plan on getting married or not, such a romantic gift is sure to bag you major brownie points.

 Your engagement ring can be as gender-neutral as you want it to be, whether that’s jazzing up a thick, plain band with the odd diamond, using black diamonds to create an eternity ring, or simply opting for a plain band.